Cadillac: Downsizings and new technology-assisted luxury features: 1977–1988

-Because of a delay in the production of the new front-drive DeVilles (which were now scheduled for release as 1985 models), 1984 was a re-run for the rear-wheel-drive Coupe de Ville ($17,140) and its four-door companion, the popular Sedan de Ville ($17,625).
-It was also the last time DeVille used the "V" emblem below the Cadillac crest, as 1985 models and on would use the crest and wreath emblem—formerly a Fleetwood and Eldorado exclusive.
+Due to a delay in the production of the new front-drive de Villes (which were now scheduled for release as 1985 models), 1984 was a re-run for the rear-wheel-drive Coupe de Ville ($17,140) and its four-door companion, the popular Sedan de Ville ($17,625).
+It was also the last time de Ville used the "V" emblem below the Cadillac crest, as 1985 models and on would use the crest and wreath emblem—formerly a Fleetwood and Eldorado exclusive.
 For 1984, sales figures show a total four-door production of 107,920 units, and an additional 50,840 two-door units (figures include de Ville and Fleetwood models).
 The new front-drive 1985 Coupe de Ville and Sedan de Ville arrived in Cadillac showrooms during the spring of 1984, about six months earlier than most new-car introductions, so both the 1984 rear-drive and 1985 front-drive models were selling and being produced (due to separate assembly plants) at the same time for nearly half a year.

-1985 saw the new front-wheel-drive DeVille and Fleetwood models released after quality delays prevented a planned 1984 model year introduction.
+1985 saw the new front-wheel-drive de Ville and Fleetwood models released after quality delays prevented a planned 1984 model year introduction.
 1986 saw new downsized Eldorado and Seville models.
 In 1987, the all-new Pininfarina-bodied Allanté roadster came to market featuring the HT-4100 V8 engine.
 The Sixty Special returned in 1987 as the top owner-driven Cadillac in the front-wheel-drive GM C-body lineup, with a planned production run of just 2,000 cars.
-The 1987 and 1988 Sixty Specials were unique, custom-crafted automobiles, which featured a five-inch (127 mm) longer wheelbase over the DeVille/Fleetwood on which they were based.
+The 1987 and 1988 Sixty Specials were unique, custom-crafted automobiles, which featured a five-inch (127 mm) longer wheelbase over the de Ville/Fleetwood on which they were based.
 Also in 1987, Detroit Assembly on Clark Street in Detroit, where Cadillacs had been made since 1921, was closed.

 The 1980s also saw the introduction of new, technology-assisted luxury features.
 Among these was the return of the memory seat option, not available since the 1958 Eldorado Brougham.
 1981 brought standard digital heating and air conditioning controls to all models.
 In 1982, the High Technology engine was introduced.
 It was originally scheduled for a 1983 release, later delayed to 1985, with its intended applications being the downsized front-wheel-drive models Cadillac would introduce that year.
 1983 saw the introduction of the Delco/Bose stereo system option, a US$895 cassette stereo system available only on the Eldorado and Seville.
-This Bose system would eventually become available on the DeVille and Fleetwood models on their 1985 FWD editions.
+This Bose system would eventually become available on the de Ville and Fleetwood models on their 1985 FWD editions.
 The trip computer, available for Eldorado in 1979 and Seville in 1978 and 1979, was replaced in 1981 with the availability of digital instrumentation with some Trip Computer functions being replaced by the new digital heating and air conditioning control panel.
-Digital instrumentation would become available for the new FWD DeVille and Fleetwood series in 1985.
+Digital instrumentation would become available for the new FWD de Ville and Fleetwood series in 1985.